ezerevello/retitle-flatpak/README.md

 Born from trying to rename the [ZapZap](https://flathub.org/apps/com.rtosta.zapzap) WhatsApp wrapper window to match my customization, because the original title is "ZapZap" and I don't like it.
 And then discovering that KWin's "Special Window Settings" only identifies windows, not renames them.

-**Clarification: I did a basic script for me, to change ZapZap window title, but then i thought that make a complete script for people searching the same exact thing as me would be cool, so this is only a "premium" version of a basic script to make this easy to use for me and you**

 So i did this in my free time only for fun and for save myself time in the future if I want to change something like that.

 ----